My feet are up on the couch as I write this, so this title just popped into my mind.

 Getting started and taking the first step is always the hardest.

 For my initial period of coaching, I am going to limit the number of clients that I coach to just six people.
-One of these will be the lucky winner in a prize draw being made at the Lakeland Trails in Ullswater event on 14th October 2018.
-To have a chance of winning, you just need to subscribe to my Trailrunning blog.
+One of these, Rebecca Atkinson, has been chosen as the lucky winner in a prize draw made at the Lakeland Trails in Ullswater event.
+To have had a chance of winning, you just needed to be a subscriber to my Trailrunning blog.
+Congratulations Rebecca!

 I started orienteering again almost two years ago, after a 30 year break from the sport.
 It was a way of trying to encourage my son Ash to take up the ‘thought sport’.
 I’ve always valued the lessons it teaches about decision making and independence, lessons that can be used in every aspect of life.